jbaldwin01/neighborhood-map/README.md

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

 To learn React, check out the [React documentation](https://reactjs.org/).

+To learn how to use Google Maps, check out the [Google Maps Platform Documentation](https://developers.google.com/maps/documentation/).

+To learn how to use FOURSQUARE, check out the [FOURSQUARE Developer Documentation](https://developer.foursquare.com/docs).

 ### Code Splitting